ThermalSpan/pandoc-posts/website_setup.md

 ### blockpass

 [blockpass](https://github.com/ThermalSpan/blockpass) is a small utility I wrote.
-Top of tree should be fine for now.
 You can install by downloading and building it:

     git clone https://github.com/ThermalSpan/blockpass.git
     cd blockpass